-Create a Farmhouse style dresser by adding weathered wood planks to the top!
-You can cover a damaged dresser top with it, without replacing the dresser top!
-Get this painted dresser with wood top look on your own dresser!
-Here’s how to make a plank top dresser!
+Create a farmhouse style dresser by adding weathered wood planks to the top!
+With this guide on how to make a plank top dresser, you can cover a damaged dresser top with it, without replacing the dresser top.
+This will give your dresser a unique and rustic look that is perfect for any farmhouse style bedroom.

 Let’s dive into how to DIY replace a dresser top with wood planks, without actually replacing the dresser top!

 Supplies Used to Make a Plank Top Dresser